Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

 \if0 \begin{itemize} \item Cross-Modal Masked Language Model: This is a similar approach to MLM in BERT; additionally, pretraining models also consider contextual visual features and unmasked tokens.
 It has proved to be an effective approach to vision language pretraining by assisting the model for better alignment and regards the relationship between different modalities \cite{du2022survey}. \item Cross Modal Masked Region Prediction: Similar to previous objective, Masked Region Prediction (MRP) masks RoI with zeros.
 The contextual visual features and text inference predicts the masks. \item Image-Text Matching: This objective function considers the coarse-grained relationship between image and text features by matching and aligning.
 It measures the relevancy between different modalities at high level. \item Cross Modal Contrastive Loss: This objective learns universal vision and language features by pushing the relevant image-text pairs close and non-relevant apart.
 The highest similarity score between embeddings of different modalities assists to make the decision. \end{itemize} \fi

 Pretrained approaches have been used extensively to perform exceptionally well for NLP downstream tasks.
-The researchers proposed pretrained models including BERT \cite{devlin2018bert}, ALBERT \cite{lan2019albert}, RoBERTa \cite{liu2019roberta}, and T5 \cite{raffel2019exploring}, to learn general textual representation and to boost downstream tasks' performance.
-Similarly, pretrained approaches have been adopted to reduce the time and computation for vision-based downstream tasks \cite{carion2020end}, \cite{zhu2020deformable}.
-The following writings present different pretraining architectures designed recently to exploit multimodal data for unimodal and multimodal tasks.
-The objective is to provide summarized, quality information to the reader about existing pretraining approaches in data modalities, architecture, dataset, and downstream tasks.
+The researchers proposed pretrained models including BERT \cite{devlin2018bert}, ALBERT \cite{lan2019albert}, RoBERTa \cite{liu2019roberta}, and T5 \cite{raffel2020exploring}, to learn general textual representation and to boost downstream tasks' performance.
+Similarly, pretrained approaches have been adopted to reduce the time and computation for vision-based downstream tasks \cite{carion2020end,zhu2020deformable}.
+Simultaneously, the pretraining paradigm is making strides in the domain of multimodal data, enhancing performance across a diverse range of tasks, from cross-modal to fully multimodal.
+The upcoming section unveils recent architectures crafted to exploit this rich multimodal data.